What kind of exercise is best if I have bad knees?

 2. Do not do deep squats.
 Keep them at 90 degrees at most.
 Do not go any deeper than that.

-3. Strengthen your posterior chain muscles by doing Romanian Deadlifts and Pelvic Bridges.
+3. Strengthen your posterior chain muscles my doing Romanian DeadLifts and Pelvic Bridges.

 4. Do not use fixed movement machines such as the leg extension machine.
 In fact, don't use these machines at all for anything!
 (That's a topic for another discussion).